 Located right between the towns of El Carpio, Pedro Abad and Adamuz, there is a dam impounding the water of the Guadalquivir.
 Designed to generate electricity from the power of the water, the dam also serves as a crossing of the river.
 The large crossing gate, shaped like a horse-shoe arch, with a polygonal tower gives the dam a peculiarity of its own.

-Just as in most towns and villages of Andalusia, many El Carpio houses have one or more courtyards (the so-called Patios), one of the main elements of traditional architecture of that region.
+Just as in most towns and villages of Andalusia, many El Carpio homes have one or more courtyards (the so-called Patios), one of the main elements of traditional architecture of that region.
 The special charm provided by these special places is honored every year, when the provincial Patio contest is held. on the occasion of the 2017 edition of the contest, the patio of the house Calle El Centro 22 received the first prize.

 The 2017 contest was joined by the following patios, as well: